daminimehra/daminimehra/README.md

 ## 🧐 About

-<h3 align="center">A passionate IT Student.
+<h3 align="center"> A passionate IT student who has a keen interest in learning and developing new Full-Stack technologies and mobile Engineering.
 Love to build Mobile Applications with React Native and everything around 😄
 </h3>

 <br>